+If you’re one of the 1.3 million, there is plenty to consider to make sure a refinance makes sense, from closing costs to how long you plan to be in the house.
 “Homeowners need to be really careful to make sure that the refinance actually makes sense for them,” says Kyle Seagraves, certified mortgage advisor with the homebuyer education site and YouTube channel Win The House You Love.

-So before you sign the bottom line on a mortgage refinance, here is what you need to look at first:
+So before you sign the bottom line on a mortgage refinance, here is what you need to look at first.

-Does A Refinance Make Sense For You?
+Does a Mortgage Refinance Make Sense For You?

-Will the savings outweigh the cost?
+1. Will the savings outweigh the cost?

 Closing costs: Every time you refinance, you’ll pay closing costs that typically range from 3% to 6% of the loan amount.
 And just like with your interest rate, these fees vary by lender.
 “Pay attention to closing costs that the lender controls,” says Matthew Garland, division manager with the Garland Mortgage Group and co-host of the Rants & Gems real estate podcast.
 The main fees the lender sets are origination fees and discount points found in section A of your Loan Estimate.